-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow.

-- Take your temperature as your care team tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your care team before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
-Choose foods and drinks that are at room temperature. - Ask your care team about medicines that are available to help stop or lessen constipation, diarrhea and/or nausea/vomiting. - If you are not able to move your bowels, check with your care team before you use enemas, laxatives, or suppositories. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you have diabetes, keep good control of your blood sugar level.
-Tell your care team if your glucose levels are higher or lower than normal. - If you get a rash do not put anything on it unless your care team says you may.
+- If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+Choose foods and drinks that are at room temperature. - Ask your doctor or nurse about medicines that are available to help stop or lessen constipation, diarrhea and/or nausea/vomiting. - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you have diabetes, keep good control of your blood sugar level.
+Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your care team for medicine if your rash bothers you. - Keeping your pain under control is important to your well-being.
-Please tell your care team if you are experiencing pain. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
-Avoid coloring your hair. - Avoid rubbing your scalp, pat your hair or scalp dry. - Limit your use of hair spray, electric curlers, blow dryers, and curling irons. - If you are interested in getting a wig, talk to your care team and they can help you get in touch with programs in your local area.
+Ask your doctor for medicine if your rash bothers you. - Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
+Avoid coloring your hair. - Avoid rubbing your scalp, pat your hair or scalp dry. - Limit your use of hair spray, electric curlers, blow dryers, and curling irons. - If you are interested in getting a wig, talk to your nurse and they can help you get in touch with programs in your local area.